LensWars: Minolta MD 28mm 1:2.0 vs. MD 28mm 1:2.8(7×7) vs. MD 28mm 1:2.8(5×5) vs. MD 28mm 1:3.5 – the 2nd round

 - F2.8 MD 28mm 1:2.8 (7 lenses in 7 groups) – the last place.
 It can be better than MD 28mm 1:3.5 just because it has aperture F2.8 instead of F3.5 of an opponent, but even on F4.0, it isn’t so good as MD 28 F3.5 wide opened.

 - MD 28mm 1:2,8 (5 lenses in 5 groups) – yes, it is definitely better than 28/2.8 with a 7×7 formula.
 Very important note for photographers – ‘5×5’ can provide absolutely sharp corners at F8-F11, but ‘7×7’ – can’t.

 - MD 28mm 1:3.5 – the Second Place.
 If wide opened it’s better than 28/2.8-5×5 on F4.0, but it became the same as MD 28/2.0 only at F8.0.

 Final recommendations for photographers who are looking for 28mm focal distance lens:

 - Minolta MD 28/2.0 is better and worth all the money (for today on auctions at least).
 Preferable choice.

-- Minolta MD 28/3.5 is not so good as 先輩 with her wider F2.0, but really can shows the total sharp picture on landscapes.
+- Minolta MD 28/3.5 is not so good as 先輩 with her wider F2.0 but really can show the total sharp picture on landscapes.
 This girl has been presented in two reincarnations in my collection and kicks both 28/2.8 opponents in two battles.
 Great respect and second place.

-- Minolta MD 28/2.8 5 lenses in 5 groups – can be good over the whole field of frame if photographer doesn’t afraid closed apertures.
+- Minolta MD 28/2.8 5 lenses in 5 groups – can be good over the whole field of frame if a photographer doesn’t afraid of closed apertures.
 Good work, third place.

-- Minolta MD 28/2.8 7 lenses in 7 groups – very usable 28mm lens, because not everyone need a sharp corners or fast wide opened.
-Four place and not bad at least.
+- Minolta MD 28/2.8 7 lenses in 7 groups – very usable 28mm lens, because not everyone needs sharp corners or fast wide opened.
+Fourth place and not bad at least.